Transport yourself into the future with this international technology Expo that expects tens of millions of visitors.

 How to buy tickets

-• You can then purchase tickets on the official website (announced in autumn 2024) — just pick the time and day.
+- You can then purchase tickets on the official website — just pick the time and day.

 How to get there

-The venue on the manmade island of Yumeshima in Osaka was built just for Expo 2025 and is massive.
+The venue for the Osaka Kansai World Expo 2025 is Yumeshima.
+This manmade island in Osaka was built just for the Expo 2025 and it is massive.
 See the map for spots on site.

 To get to the venue from Tokyo, you’ll first need to get to Osaka — luckily we have a comprehensive guide for that.